 \subsection{Implemention Details}

-\myparagraph{Tracking Graph} We use CenterTrack~\cite{zhou2020tracking}, a recent state-of-the-art single-camera tracker, to create tracklets for each camera.
+\myparagraph{Tracking Graph} We use CenterTrack~\cite{zhou2020tracking}, one of current state-of-the-art single-camera trackers, to create tracklets for each camera.
 These tracklets will be aligned again with the provided public detections to eliminate duplicated ones and retain detections that were not tracked, e.g.\ due to occlusion.
-We use DG-Net~\cite{zheng2019joint} for extracting embedding vectors for detections and train it on visible detections (Eq.~\ref{eq:occlusion-filtering}) obtained by running the proposed pre-clustering algorithm over training video sequences.
-Finally, we train the three basic multi-layer deep networks for the three networks $f_{\mathrm{split}}$, $f_{\mathrm{spatial}}$, and $f_{\mathrm{temporal}}$ which handle splitting up initial tracklets, generating affinity costs for spatial and temporal edges respectively.
+We apply DG-Net~\cite{zheng2019joint} for extracting embedding vectors for detections and train it on visible detections (Eq.~\ref{eq:occlusion-filtering}) obtained by running the proposed pre-clustering algorithm over training video sequences.
+Finally, we train three basic multi-layer deep networks for the three networks $f_{\mathrm{split}}$, $f_{\mathrm{spatial}}$, and $f_{\mathrm{temporal}}$ which handle splitting up initial tracklets, generating affinity costs for spatial and temporal edges respectively.

 \myparagraph{Lifted Multicut Solver} For solving the proposed lifted multicut problem (Eq. \ref{eq:proposed-lmp}), we use the efficient GAEC+KLj heuristic solver from~\cite{keuper2015lifted}.
-We use a two-stage optimization approach: First, we use the initial tracklets as nodes in the tracking graph and compute trajectories through lifted multicut.
-In a second round, we use the computed trajectories again as nodes in the tracking graph and recompute costs to obtain the final trajectories.
-Our second step improves the trajectories computed in the first pass by allowing to compute costs on longer trajectories and joining trajectories together where a connection was not initially detected.
+We adapt a two-stage optimization approach.
+First, the initial tracklets are used as nodes in the tracking graph and compute trajectories through the lifted multicut.
+Second, we initialize the computed trajectories again as nodes in the tracking graph and recompute costs to obtain the final trajectories.
+The second step improves the trajectories computed in the first pass by allowing to compute costs on longer trajectories and joining trajectories together where a connection was not initially detected.
 For a long-time video, this process can be iterated until converged.
-We give running times for the solver in Table~\ref{tab:running-time} Appendix.
-Our solver processes on average $1.9$ fps for the largest sequence.
+More details of our implementations are described in Subsection \ref{sec:implement} Appendix.